AmpersandTarski/Ampersand/docs/the-language-ampersand/terms/semantics.md

 #### Relations

-When a [relation](the-relation-statement) is used in a term, it stands for the set of pairs it contains at the moment it is evaluated.
+When a [relation]\\(/ampersand/reference-material/syntax-of-ampersand/the-relation-statement\) is used in a term, it stands for the set of pairs it contains at the moment it is evaluated.
 That set \(also referred to as the contents of the relation\) can change over time as users add or delete pairs from it.

 When a relation is used in a term, we can simply use its name if that is unambiguous.
 For instance  the name `owner`  refers to `RELATION owner[Person*Building]` if that is the only relation the ampersand-compiler can link it to.
 In some cases, however the name alone is ambiguous.
 For example if there are two relations with the same name and different signatures.
 In such cases Ampersand will try to infer the type from the context.
 That however does not always succeed.
 In such cases, Ampersand generates an error message that asks you to remove the ambiguity by adding the correct type.